-Terpenes are derived by extracting essential oils from plants, and these essential oils are used in virtually everything.
-For more information on what terpenes are and where they come from, check out our blog post on What are Terpenes and Why do They Matter?
+Terpenes are found in all plants, including cannabis.
+But there are different kinds of terpenes that come from different sources such as plants, cannabis, and labs.
+If you want to learn more about terpenes and where they come from, you can check out our blog post on What are Terpenes and Why do They Matter?

 Botanically Derived Terpenes or Cannabis Derived Terpenes

-When we’re talking about terpenes in the cannabis industry, botanically derived means that they are naturally extracted from non-cannabis plants.
-It’s pretty easy to then discern that cannabis derived terpenes are extracted from actual cannabis plants.
-As far as synthetic terpenes go… well they aren’t natural or ideal, but we’ll get to that later.
+When we talk about terpenes in the cannabis industry, botanically derived means they come from plants that aren't cannabis.
+Cannabis derived terpenes come from actual cannabis plants.
+Synthetic terpenes aren't natural, but we'll talk about that later.

 You can check out our selection of botanically derived terpenes on our Essential Terpenes product page.
 For more information on the medical benefits of terpenes, check out our blog post, The Benefits of Botanically Derived Terpenes.

 Cannabis users can be picky about the stuff they use.
 Terpenes are what make the product smell and taste good, and give it special effects.
 That's why we see many products with lots of terpenes, like vape cartridges and oil.

 People like to be able to choose how much they use and how it affects them.
 The way cannabis is harvested affects the terpenes it has.
 So, we can add terpenes back into the plant to get the effects we want.
 Visit our website to see tips on how to do this with our How to Use Terpenes page.

 Other plants have terpenes that are like the ones in cannabis.
 So, what's the difference between the terpenes in plants and cannabis?